jo12no/guitar-strumming-pattern-generator/README.md

 # guitar-strumming-pattern-generator
-Python CLI application to randomly generate and displaying guitar strumming patterns to assist with practice.
+Python CLI application to randomly generate and display guitar strumming patterns to assist with practice.

 TBC documentation.